Yu Cheng 鄭嵎

 Sustainability Data Scientist

-September 2023 – Present Boston
+September 2023 – Present Cambridge

 Innovate MIT’s sustainability data collection, reporting, and sharing efforts, leveraging cloud technology and modern data stacks.